 For a fuller understanding of reprisals it is necessary to also consider the external environment in which organizations exist as this external environment has an influence on the internal environment.
 Researchers explain that organizational misconduct is socially and culturally produced.
 Facilitating this is: competition, economic success as a culturally approved goal, and erosion of norms supporting legitimate procedures for achieving this success.
 (Source: Merton qtd. in Vaughan – Controlling Unlawful Organizational Behaviour (1985)).

-When misconduct occurs, it often sparks whistleblowing if internal cultures are not conducive to dealing with disclosures appropriately.
-And whistleblowing sparks reprisals.
+When misconduct occurs, it often sparks whistleblowing if internal cultures are not conducive to dealing with disclosures appropriately and safely.
+And whistleblowing sparks reprisals - the targeting and victimization of people trying to do what is right.
 When misconduct is exposed, either internally or externally, it is often perceived as a threat - whether innocent or guilty – to other individuals’ ego, group or system and triggers underlying cognitive processes and emotions.
 These processes are often instinctive.
 Before change can take place, individuals in organizations need to become aware and understand how these thought processes and emotions influence individual and group behavior.

 The following diagram depicts a federal organization and what is happening in its external environment.
 It also summarizes individual and organizational factors in its internal environment that moderate or influence how serious or otherwise reprisals will be.
 All organizations – both public and private, exist in a similar environment.